srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Oh cool Northwind!
-Like us, you are also seeking for emperumAn in the ocean (kshIrAbdhi – milk ocean), mountain (thirumalA) and sky (paramapadham which is called as the great/ultimate sky) and not sleeping in night and day which are identified with moon and sun respectively; Thus, did you also desire to see krishNa who took up the sudharsana chakram during the mahAbhAratha war and acquired the disease (of separation) in your body that will last forever even beyond the yuga cycles?
+Oh cool northerly wind!
+Like us, you are also seeking emperumAn in the ocean (kshIrAbdhi – milk ocean), mountain (thirumalA) and sky (paramapadham which is called as the great/ultimate sky) and not sleeping in night and day which are identified with moon and sun respectively; Thus, did you also desire to see krishNa who took up the sudharsana chakram during the mahAbhAratha war and acquired the disease (of separation) in your body that will last forever even beyond the yuga cycles?

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam